Strategic Influence Skills: How Leaders Gain Buy-In and Drive Results

-Why Are Strategic Influence Skills Required?
+Why Are Strategic Influence Skills Important?

-What Happens if You Do Not Possess Strategic Influence Skills?
+What Happens Without Strategic Influence Skills?

 The 4 Dimensions of Influence at Work